-All Uroplatus are obligate insectivores, which means that the ideal leaf-tailed gecko food is BUGS.
+All Uroplatus are insectivores, which means that the ideal leaf-tailed gecko food is BUGS.
 Offerings of meat or plant matter will be rejected or—if eaten—can make the gecko sick.

 Juveniles should be fed daily; adults can be fed every other day.
 Offer as much as they can eat in one night.
-The female U. sikorae I worked with did well on 5-6 large crickets every other night.
+One female U. sikorae I worked with did well on 5-6 large crickets every other night.
+I’ve also experimented with adding a certain number of roaches to the enclosure once a week and letting the gecko hunt them down on her own time.
 However, other keepers have documented feeding adults daily, with one “fasting” day per week.
-Conclusion: do what keeps juveniles growing and what keeps adults’ weights stable, which means that weekly weighing is required.

 Good Feeder Insects

 - Dubia roaches

 - Hornworms (captive only; wild hornworms are toxic!)

 Crickets, roaches, and snails are the most popular leaf-tailed gecko food, whose hunting instinct is triggered by motion, especially prey capable of climbing into their arboreal territory.
 The exception to this rule is snails, which are a natural prey for wild Uroplatus.